epikurus/flexget_config/README.md

 ##My [Flexget](https://github.com/Flexget/Flexget) config

-This is not a comprehensive feature list, and many settings were tuned to personal preference
+This is not a comprehensive feature list, and many settings were tuned to personal preference.
+It is also under constant development.

-It currently does the following (ideally by that order):
+It currently does the following (ideally by this order):
 * Populates the series database with a set interval (maily to allow fresh starts of the series db)
 * Gets series from a custom trakt list and writes them to a file, and then looks up for their tvdb name, to have series names ready for kodi (since trakt v2 all series have the year in the name)
 * Looks on the series download folder for .torrent files and adds them to transmission